What's in a name? Quantifying the interplay between the Definition, Orientation, and Shape of Ultra-diffuse Galaxies Using the Romulus Simulations: The Romulus Simulations

 \subsection{Halo Identification}

-The \Rom\ simulations use the Amiga Halo Finder \citep[AHF;][]{AHF} to identify dark matter halos, sub-halos, and their associated baryonic content.
-AHF uses a spherical top-hat collapse technique to determine the each halo's virial mass (M$_{vir}$) and radius (R$_{vir}$), following a procedure similar to \citet{BryanNorman98}.
-Halos are considered resolved if they have a virial mass of at least $3\times10^9$ M$_\odot$, corresponding to a dark matter particle count of $\sim10^4$, and a stellar mass of at least $10^7$ M$_{\odot}$, corresponding to a star particle count of $\sim150$, at z=0.
-Galaxies are considered resolved dwarf galaxies if they meet the above criteria, as well as having a stellar mass less than 10$^9$ M$_\odot$.
-When calculating stellar masses, we use photometric colors following \citet{Munshi13} to better represent values inferred from typical observational techniques.
-In \Rom C we identify a sample of 201 dwarf galaxies in a cluster environment.
-In \Rom25 we have a sample of 377 dwarf galaxies in a satellite environment, where a galaxy is classified as a satellite if its center is within the virial radius of a larger halo.
-We identify a sample of 671 dwarf galaxies in an isolated environment in \Rom25.
-The criteria for being isolated follows from \citet{Geha12}, and requires being neither a satellite of another halo nor within 1.5 Mpc of any galaxy with M$_{\star} > 2.5\times10^{10}$ M$_\odot$.
+The \Rom\ simulations use the Amiga Halo Finder \citep[AHF;][]{AHF} to identify dark matter halos, subhalos, and their associated baryonic content.
+AHF uses a spherical top-hat collapse technique to determine the each halo's virial mass ($M_{vir}$) and radius ($R_{vir}$), following a procedure similar to \citet{BryanNorman98}.
+Halos are considered resolved if they have a virial mass of at least $3\times10^9$ $M_\odot$, corresponding to a dark matter particle count of $\sim10^4$, and a stellar mass of at least $10^7$ M$_{\odot}$, corresponding to a star particle count of $\sim150$, at z=0.
+Galaxies are considered to be resolved dwarf galaxies if they meet the above criteria, as well as have a stellar mass less than 10$^9$ $M_\odot$.
+When calculating stellar masses, we use photometric colors, following \citet{Munshi13} to better represent the values inferred from typical observational techniques.
+In \Rom C, we identify a sample of 201 dwarf galaxies in a cluster environment.
+In \Rom25, we have a sample of 377 dwarf galaxies in a satellite environment, where a galaxy is classified as a satellite if its center is within the virial radius of a larger halo.
+While we implement no restrictions on the satellite-to-host mass ratios when determining satellites, a check of our satellite population at z=0 shows that we avoid considering any significant fringe cases, such as two nearly equivalent mass halos merging.
+Of our 377 satellites, only 19 have a satellite-to-host mass ratio greater than 1:10, and only three have a ratio greater than 1:3.
+We also identify a sample of 671 dwarf galaxies in an isolated environment in \Rom25.
+The criteria for being isolated follows from \citet{Geha12}, and requires being neither a satellite of another halo nor within 1.5 Mpc of any galaxy with $M_{\star} > 2.5\times10^{10}$ $M_\odot$.
 Galaxies are analyzed using P\textsc{ynbody} \citep{pynbody} and tracked across time using T\textsc{angos} \citep{Tangos}, both of which are publicly available.